Centenary Radio: KFI: Earle C. Anthony’s Vehicle At 100

 Anthony kept his eye on KFI.
 He also pioneered in FM and TV operations, but these did not turn out to be as successful or profitable as the AM station and were sold off.
 In 1947, the KFI horizontal antenna was replaced by a 750-foot vertical tower.
 In 1959, the long-service RCA transmitter was replaced by a new Continental 317-B.

-When I was hired on as a vacation relief engineer in the summer of 1970, it was immediately apparent that this was more than “just another radio station.”
+When I was hired on as a studio engineer in the summer of 1970, it was immediately apparent that this was more than “just another radio station.”

 A quick example: the KFI intercom system was a series of telegraph keys in the control rooms.
 For many years, a criterion of who was qualified to work at this powerhouse had been whether they understood and could tap out Morse Code messages as the program sources moved from studio to studio.